mm1362/example-website/Markdown.md

 ## Second Level Heading
-this is a bold text.
-this is a bold text.
+Two spaces at the end of a line
+produces a line break.

-Second Level Heading
+Second Level Heading by --
 --
-this is a bold text.
-this is a bold text.

 ### Third Level Heading
 This is a link to [Google](https://google.com).